Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 Treatment for Epilepsy

-There is also no known way at this time to prevent epilepsy.
-Treatment depends on the type and progression of the condition, and the course of treatment is usually managed by a neurologist.
+There is also no known way to prevent epilepsy.
+Treatment depends on the type and progression of the condition, and a neurologist usually manages the course of treatment.

 People with epilepsy can control seizures by taking medications or having surgery.
 Some people adopt a special diet or take natural supplements to treat symptoms.

-Epilepsy treatment usually begins with anti-epileptic drugs, or AEDs.
-Of course, dosage can change depending on its effectiveness.
-If one doesn’t work, another medication from another group of drugs may be tried.
+Epilepsy treatment usually begins with anti-epileptic drugs or AEDs.
+Of course, the dosage can change depending on its effectiveness.
+If one doesn’t work, trying another medication from another group of drugs usually occurs.

 With treatment, about 60 percent of people with epilepsy can become free of seizures.
 If seizures go away, a doctor may wean someone off medication altogether, though this can be risky for various reasons.

-If medication isn’t successful, doctors may recommend a surgical procedure, such as:
+If medication isn’t successful, doctors may recommend a surgical procedure:

-- Brain surgery: This is considered when someone has partial seizures and it’s obvious which part of the brain is affected.
-Then this portion of the brain can be surgically removed if possible.
+Brain surgery: This becomes a treatment when someone has partial seizures, and it’s obvious which part of the brain is affected.
+Then surgically remove this portion of the brain if possible.

-- Vagus nerve stimulation: This is done with a device similar to a pacemaker.
-It’s implanted in the chest, where it emits electric signals.
-Connected to the vagus nerve in the neck, it’s purpose is to prevent overactive nerve impulses.
+Vagus nerve stimulation: As a device similar to a pacemaker, when implanted in the chest where it emits electric signals and connected to the vagus nerve in the neck, its purpose is to prevent overactive nerve impulses.

 Diet for Epilepsy

-The ketogenic (keto) diet was first described by a Michigan pediatrician in the 1920s.
-It is a high-fat, low carbohydrate diet that helps to control seizures in some epilepsy patients.
-This diet is used in treating some patients that are taking many epileptic drugs and those with specific types of epilepsy, such as De Vivo disease.
-Health professionals have been reluctant to endorse the diet, and its true effectiveness has remained clinically unstudied (x, x).
+A Michigan pediatrician first described the ketogenic (keto) diet in the 1920s.
+It is a high-fat, low-carbohydrate diet that helps to control seizures in some epilepsy patients.
+In treating some patients, this diet works on some patients taking many epileptic drugs and those with specific types of epilepsy, such as De Vivo disease.
+Health professionals have been reluctant to endorse the diet, and its actual effectiveness has remained clinically unstudied. (x) (x)

 The Atkins diet uses large amounts of protein to induce a state of fat-burning “ketosis,” which may control some types of seizures.

 It’s becoming clear to researchers that there are many health benefits of short-term fasting.
-In fact, restricting calories with intermittent fasting is having positive effects on individuals with epilepsy (x).
+Restricting calories with intermittent fasting are having positive effects on individuals with epilepsy. (x)

 Herbal Medicine for Epilepsy

-Though Western medicine has not embraced herbal medicine for treating epilepsy, it has been used in clinical treatments worldwide.
-Herbal treatments for epilepsy are used in China, Iran, Africa, Europe and in some parts of the United States (x).
-Herbs used to treat epilepsy include:
+Though Western medicine has not embraced herbal medicine for treating epilepsy, they have used it in clinical treatments worldwide.
+Herbal remedies for epilepsy prove beneficial in China, Iran, Africa, Europe, and some parts of the United States. (x) Herbs used to treat epilepsy include:

 - English lavender